 In the event of an emergency on campus, the university relies on an array of communication tools to keep the campus community informed and relay safety instructions.
-University Marketing and Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.
+The Division of Strategic Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.
 The modes of communication include the following and vary with the nature and severity of the situation.

 Campus siren: The sirens may emit a continuous three-minute sound warning.
 Please note that the sirens are tested at 11 a.m. each Friday.